front-end-intermediate/session-2/readme.md

 ## NPM Manifests

-We will be again using [Browser Sync](https://www.browsersync.io) as our sample application.
+We will start off using [Browser Sync](https://www.browsersync.io) as our sample application.

 ```sh
 npm init -y